bhandiaRE/Python-Data-Transformation/README.md

 # Python-Web-Scraping-
-The code and websites are based on a training coures i took "Modern Web Scraping Fundamentals with Python" - Jordan Sauchuk.
+The code and websites are based on a training coures i took i Udemy "Modern Web Scraping Fundamentals with Python" - Jordan Sauchuk.
 - Python 3
 - Selenium
 - Anaconda(Spyder)